yougov/velociraptor/docs/builder.rst

 It is safe to delete the app repos, buildpacks, or caches saved by vbuild.
 The vbuild tool will re-download any repositories or re-create any directories it needs.
-Deletion of buildpack caches in particular is sometimes necessary if the buildpack gets the cache into a weird state.
+Deletion of buildpack caches in particular is sometimes necessary if a buildpack gets a cache into a weird state.